 I write here as someone with two special angles of vision on the poetry world.
 One comes from twenty-odd years as an editor—and three as sole editor—of the durable West Coast all-poetry magazine Blue Unicorn.
 This job entails constantly sampling, and choosing from, a hefty stream of submitted verse.
 The second is a lifetime of immersion in the critical ideas and teaching methods of Lawrence Hart, mentor of the so-called Activist Group of poets, and my father, who died in 1996.
 For a quarter century now I have been documenting, applying, and I hope extending these methods.

-[Read more…] about Who is this guy and why is he talking?The Coronation of Rap
+[Read more…] about Who is this guy and why is he talking?An open door elitism

 The eminent linguist and social critic John McWhorter has issued a diagnosis.
 Hip-hop, he says in a column in the New York Times (August 24, 2023), has become “America’s poetry.”